im-shamil/wa-phish/README.md

 - *wait for the victim to click the link*

-- *when the victim clicks on the link you'll see a message "victim connected"*
+- *when the victim clicks on the link you'll see a message "<kbd>victim connected</kbd>"*

 - *then open the second whatsapp and enter your victim's whatsapp number click send otp*

 - *return to your terminal*

-- *if victim victim enter the otp and clicks login you'll see a message like (OTP: xxxxxx) you don't need to enter the otp because this tool automatically open whatsapp*
+- *if victim enters the otp and clicks login you'll see a message like (OTP: xxxxxx) you don't need to enter the otp because this tool automatically open whatsapp*

 - *if auto open is not working then enter the otp by yourself*